pulibrary/ExcelAlmaLookup/README.md

 https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/190SRU_SRW_Search

 In order to access certain holdings fields (such as location or call number), the "Add Availability" option must be enabled for the SRU profile.
 However, even without it enabled, the tool can retrieve any bibliographic field.
-The tool does not currently support accessing the catalog if a username and password is required.
+The tool does not currently support accessing the catalog if a username and password are required.

 ## Installation